-The key to any great email campaign is getting your message out to thousands of subscribers that WANT to hear from you.
+The key to any great email marketing campaign is getting your message out to thousands of subscribers who WANT to hear from you.
 To do this properly, you need to engage in organic and social campaigning for sign-ups.

 If you want more information, give them the option to update their preferences and/or profile.

 Don’t bury it in the footer of the Contact Us page.
 Add it to your homepage, in a very visible location.
 Many tests have been conducted on webpage usage and fewer than 10% scroll to the very bottom of any webpage.

-Take advantage of the viral aspect of Social by creating a giveaway, advertising it on Facebook, Twitter, etc. and require the user to submit their email (with a clear message they are being opted into your newsletter list).
+Take advantage of the viral aspect of social by creating a giveaway, advertising it on Facebook, Twitter, etc., and require the user to submit their email (with a clear message they are being opted into your newsletter list).
 If the giveaway is of great value, then it will be shared with friends and grow virally, expanding your reach beyond your normal fan base.

 The question I get asked most – “what about buying or renting email lists?”
-First, never buy a list.
-Purchased email lists are proven to be half dead emails, then less than 10% will respond and likely fewer than 5% of those will remain on the subscriber list.
+Purchased email lists are proven to be half-dead emails, less than 10% will respond, and likely fewer than 5% of those will remain on the subscriber list.
 They are the type of user that either never unsubscribes or they have a “junk” email account they use for all online sign-ups and they may never open another email.